•

 • All listed authors must have significantly contributed to the content of the submission.
 All contributing authors must confirm their level of involvement with their co-authors prior to submission.

 • All submissions must be the original work of the author(s).
-Original work means that the References to other sources should be clearly and properly documented, including references to the authors' previously published work.
+Original work means that the references to other sources should be clearly and properly documented, including references to the authors' previously published work.

-• Authors should acquire all relevant permissions prior to publication.
+• Authors should acquire all relevant permissions prior to submission.
 If an image is used that is not the original creation of the authors, the authors must obtain reuse permission from the owner of the image.

 • Authors must notify journal editors of any possible conflicts of interest that could affect, or be perceived to affect, the content of the article.
 For example, conflicts of interest could consist of sources of research funding, including financial support and supply of equipment or materials.